Living in Southwest Waterfront, D.C.

 Southwest Waterfront Real Estate

 Southwest Waterfront, D.C., has one of the city's most dynamic real estate markets, with options to suit any home buyer or renter.
-Beginning in the 1950s, Southwest Waterfront was part of an urban renewal plan, where a number of large apartment buildings were built, and most of these are still standing today.
+Beginning in the 1950s, Southwest Waterfront was part of an urban renewal plan, where a number of large apartment buildings were built with most still standing today.
 New mixed-use developments have also brought on a number of glass-walled condo developments.
 These new constructions command a higher price tag, but often come equipped with a long list of amenities.
 Much like the rest of Washington, D.C., the neighborhood has plenty of quaint, old row houses along wide, leafy streets.
-Many of these have been recently renovated, and some are broken up into apartments or have been converted to smaller condo developments.
+Many of these have been recently renovated and some are broken up into apartments or have been converted to smaller condo developments.